WE CALL

 The TRC has created a hard-won resource from which we must listen and to learn; we settlers cannot claim ignorance anymore.
 As we remove our blinders, we must work to empower the next generations to learn the history of these lands, to keep them from complicity, and encourage them to be critically invested and involved in processes requiring substantial local and federal change.
 The immense work Indigenous individuals and communities have done to bring the truth of the IRS system to light and the potential of the TRC’s work to reshape our cultural and educational institutions is a starting point for me as an artist to listen, connect, think, learn, write and make art to contribute to the groundswell of Indigenous resurgence and revitalization.
 WE CALL is anchored in these reflections.

-I developed this work with curator Amy Kazymerchyk.
-We had meetings with a number of predominantly Indigenous faculty and staff at SFU who were well-aware of the Calls to Action and were improving resources and options for Indigenous students across the University’s disciplines.[9]
+I developed this work with curator Amy Kazymerchyk with the support of director Melanie O’Brian.
+Amy and I had meetings with a number of predominantly Indigenous faculty and staff at SFU who were well-aware of the Calls to Action and were improving resources and options for Indigenous students across the University’s disciplines.[9]
 We wanted to know if and how the Calls to Action were being activated in departmental structure, pedagogy and curriculum.
 We wanted to investigate how SFU Galleries could make space, start dialogue, and chart new pathways for cross-departmental communication and action that could help re-shape the infrastructure of the institution.
 These faculty and staff enlightened us on the complex long-term endeavours many were engaged in and the many initiatives that were underway in the university.
 We were humbled to learn how much was already happening as we considered how SFU Galleries could contribute to these initiatives.
 This investigation and these conversations were all part of the WE CALL project.

 I make art that fills available space, often in dialogue with surrounding communities and existing architecture.[10]
 WE CALL is composed of abridged selections from the Calls addressed to post-secondary and cultural institutions.
 To maximize impact, each Call is printed in a distinct colour.
-Through the patterning and repetition of the yellow and black WE CALL refrain, the ten selected Calls emphasize the ways that the government is called upon by the TRC to cultivate Indigenous leadership, stewardship and participation within educational and cultural institutions and organizations.
+Through the patterning and repetition of the yellow and black WE CALL refrain, the colours of cautionary road signs, the ten selected Calls emphasize the ways that the government is called upon by the TRC to cultivate Indigenous leadership, stewardship and participation within educational and cultural institutions and organizations.

 The Teck Gallery has no doors, attendant or gallery hours.
 It’s located at the end of a foyer with two large walls that face each other and frame a large window that overlooks Vancouver’s North Shore.
 It’s a location where people often sit down to study or eat lunch.
 I envisioned WE CALL working with this openness and liminality.
 The work was installed as two parallel floor-to-ceiling wall-text paintings facing one another across the space.
 The location was ideal for hosting WE CALL, this impermanent public commemorative artwork, that would be in place for a year and be an occasion for related conversations and gatherings.